VICKY MIDWOOD: THE ADDICTION ELIMINATOR - ALCOHOL, ANXIETY, FOOD & GUT EXPERT

-My goal is to help you re-imagine your life free from the daily exhausting obsession and compulsion to use food and/or alcohol to soothe and cope with your feelings and daily life .
-With my professional expertise and personal experience of overcoming both bulimia, binge eating and alcoholism I can offer you a proven to work program that will finally set you free!
+My goal is to help you to reconnect to yourself as a whole, so you can re-imagine your life free from the daily obsession and compulsion to use food and/or alcohol to reward, 'numb-out, soothe and cope with your feelings and the daily routine.

 You can read my story below if you want to know more about me and why I do what I do now....

-As a professionally trained and experienced integrative health, nutrition and life style coach and a fully certified Eating Freely™ Therapist
+I am a qualified experienced integrative health, nutrition and lifestyle coach and a fully certified Eating Freely™ Therapist

 I have the tools and understanding to help you create the life you imagine and get a renewed sense of confidence, self worth, excitement, energy and joy.

 It starts with YOU getting honest with yourself.

 Owning your own struggles, your unhappiness, exhaustion and sense of disappointment, frustration and shame and admitting you can't 'sort it' yourself.